 We are pleased to announce that we have a new web page for Employment under the About tab.
-We have posted job descriptions for the following two openings:
+We have posted a job description for the following job opening:

 - Assistant in the Primary Classroom (one person full-time or possibly two part-time people, hourly)

-We have already received a number of qualified inquiries for these positions as word spread that we were anticipating openings.
+We have received a number of inquiries for these positions as word spread that we were anticipating openings.
 We are accepting resumés and will begin interviewing immediately.
-We hope to have these positions filled in time for our staff retreat on August 14th.

-We are always accepting applications for Extended Care and Substitutes.
+We are always accepting applications for Extended Care and Substitute Teachers.

 While our gardens will be happy to see the rain, it’s made our playground too wet to play.
 Unfortunately, Preschool Playground will be canceled today.

 Please join us on July 21st for our next session!

 We have a few volunteer needs in the next week.
 Playground mulch will be arriving on Wednesday, July 16.
 Prior to its arrival we need to do two things:

 - Trim branches to allow the truck to enter the back of the playground (will require a chain saw or tree trimming saw)